webdev-tom/lead_finder/README.md

     [x] add detailed show pages for each lead

+    [x] add ability to create a new lead

     [ ] add functionality to toggle leads as your own

-    [ ] add ability to create a new lead

     [ ] add ability to mark lead as obsolete